nortikin/sverchok/docs/nodes/list_struct/item.rst

 It is essentially how many chained element look-ups you do on a list.
 If ``SomeList`` has a considerable *nestedness* then you might access the most atomic element of the list doing ``SomeList[0][0][0][0]``.
 Levels in this case would be 4.

-**item**
+**Index**

-A list of items to select, allow negative index python indexing so that -1 the last element.
+A list of indexes of the items to select, allow negative index python indexing so that -1 the last element.
 The items doesn't have to be in order and a single item can be selected more than a single time.

 Outputs
 -------